Platanias F.C.: Six seasons in the Super League

 In their first season in the Super League, Platanias finished in 9th place with 36 points.
 They beat historically powerful teams such as Panathinaikos with 2 wins home & away (totally 3 with a Greek Cup win), AEK with 1 home win & Aris with 2 wins home & away.
 Their biggest impact of this season, was eliminating Panathinaikos in the Fourth Round of the Greek Cup in a two-legged match.

 The team's best performance was finishing 7th in the 2016-17 Super League season, however, the following year 2017-18 Platanias finished last and were then relegated to the second division.

 Dissolution and Re-establishment

 Due to several reasons, with the most important being relegation, Platanias announced bankruptcy and went dissolved in 2020.

 The club was revived after 3 years and played for the Chania FCA 3rd Division, were they were promoted to the Chania FCA 2nd division instantly.

-The club was then relegated to the last division of greek local football.

-Had two consecutive promotions from G'EPS Chanion to B'EPS Chanion and from there to A'EPS Chanion.

-They are currently competing in A'EPS Chanion and sitting top of the league (4th Division - Greece).
+Between 2023 and 2025, the club achieved two consecutive promotions: from the Third Division to the Second Division in the 2023–24 season, followed by promotion from the Second to the First Division in the 2024–25 campaign.

+In the 2025–26 season, the team finished in 2nd place in the Chania FCA First Division, securing its return to the Gamma Ethniki after a 5-year absence.
+This marked the club's third consecutive promotion in three years.